Megunticook Lake: History

-Pre-European settlement

-Prior to European settlement in the late 1700s, the Megunticook Watershed was home to tribes of the Wabanaki Confederacy.
-The region served as a traditional fishing and hunting ground for indigenous peoples for thousands of years.

 Colonial Era and lake formation

 The current form of Megunticook Lake resulted from early colonial dam construction.
 In the early 1790's the need to store additional water for Molyneaux's sawmill and gristmill transformed the Pond into what we know today as Megunticook Lake, flooding hundreds of acres.
 Originally known as Canaan Pond, the lake was significantly enlarged through dam construction to provide water power for mills.

 Camden's first mill was erected in 1771 by William Minot, not long after the first settlers arrived.
 The Megunticook River became the primary engine of economic development for the region, with the river powering numerous mills for nearly two centuries.

 Industrial development

 At one point, Megunticook had 11 dams and at least 15 separate mills.
 The mills produced a variety of goods including flour, textiles, anchors, and gunpowder.
 There was a period when Megunticook was known to change colors according to the particular dyes that the tanneries and woolen mills were using that day.